pdhruvin25/D58_Final/README.md

 ### Goals
 - Create a robust, user-friendly packet sniffer that supports customizable filters.
 - Provide real-time statistics and analysis of captured packets.
-- Offer users a detailed view of their network traffic while supporting advanced features like pausing, resuming, and stopping the capture.
+- Offer users a detailed view of their network traffic while supporting advanced features like pausing, resuming, and stopping the capture along with optional filtering.

 ---